-Pacifiers help parents and infants get through periods of crying when the infant is either not hungry or too full to eat but still needs the comfort that sucking provides.
+Pacifiers help parents and babies get through periods of crying when the baby is either not hungry or too full to eat but still needs the comfort that sucking provides.
 Pacifiers can be very helpful to parents in those early months.
 Pacifiers help babies soothe themselves during periods of crying.
 Here are some things to think about as you are deciding if and when to use a pacifier.

 Possible benefits of a pacifier:

-Pacifiers can soothe a crying infant.
+Pacifiers can soothe a crying baby.